tnc-ny-science/NYC_GRTA_PriorityCDMap/README.md

 If you have questions about this tool or similar efforts, reach out to Mike Treglia, Lead Scientist of Cities Program with The Nature Conservancy in New York at michael.treglia@tnc.org.

+*Note: As of spring 2023, the tax abatement is expired, but may be renewed or revised in 2024*

  ## Intended Use

  This web-app is designed to enable users to enter an address using the address-search functionality, and identify: 1) what Community District the address falls within; and 2) whether the respective Communinity District falls is considered a Priority Area for the Green Roof Tax Abatement (GRTA).
 While which Community Districts are considered priority areas for the GRTA are available with the [Final Rule on the GRTA from the NYC Mayor's Office of Sustainability](https://www1.nyc.gov/site/sustainability/legislation/legislation-rules.page), until now there has been no easy-to-use tool developed that enables users to quickly identify, visually or by address, whether properties are in Priority Areas.
 Thus, this fills a gap in accessibility of information, and hope this enables use of the GRTA.